Blog

 Tall Fescue

-identifying Tall Fescue
+identifying Tall Fescue in Charlotte, NC

 The most common cool-season grass in North Carolina is known as tall fescue.
 As you may have guessed from the name, tall fescue is another grass type that tolerates high mowing heights very well.
 The growth of tall fescue is often described as a dense, bunch-type growth, which means this grass type will require a moderate amount of maintenance.
 With proper and regular maintenance, however, tall fescue is the most tolerant and long-lasting cool-season grass you will find.
 In fact, tall fescue is so resilient that it is often mixed with other grass types to make a stronger lawn.